FBK-NILab/app-classifyber-segmentation/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.265-blue.svg)](https://doi.org/10.25663/brainlife.app.265)

 # app-classifyber-segmentation
-Code to run Classifyber as a pre-trained bundle segmentation method.
-Classifyber is a supervised streamline-based method that performs automatic bundle segmentation by learning from example bundles already segmented, and that is robust to a multitude of diverse settings, i.e. that can deal with different bundle sizes, tracking algorithms, and dMRI data qualities.
-Classifyber is based on binary linear classification, which simultaneously combines information from bundle geometries, connectivity patterns and atlases.
+This app implements only the test phase of Classifyber, i.e. it runs Classifyber as a pre-trained bundle segmentation method.
+Classifyber is a supervised streamline-based method that performs automatic bundle segmentation based on binary linear classification, which simultaneously combines information from bundle geometries, connectivity patterns, and atlases.
+In addition, it is robust to a multitude of diverse settings, i.e. it can deal with different bundle sizes, tracking algorithms, and dMRI data qualities.

 ![](graphical_abstract_classifyber.png)